Ezysticks/Portfolio/README.md

 ![Image header](Pictures/thames_water.png)

-It’s one thing to acquire an asset, it’s another, to manage it effectively to derive optimal value within acceptable risk up until demobilizing trading, or recycling of the asset at the best possible means.
-With the evolution of times, policies, processes, culture, and trends, companies, and organizations are faced with the challenge of effectively managing, organizing, and maximizing VALUE, investments, or acquired assets or holdings.
-This is an enormous challenge as it cuts across virtually all strata of business involvement.
+With the evolution of times, policies, processes, culture, and trends, companies, and organizations are faced with the challenge of effectively managing, organizing, and maximizing VALUE from investments, acquired assets or holdings within acceptable risk.
+This is an enormous challenge as it cuts across all strata of business involvement.
 When properly deployed, asset management helps stakeholders, decision-makers, and employees predict and oversee the life cycle of an asset.
 For instance;
 *	Live overseeing of assets
 *	Making critical decisions
 *	Appropriate maintenance schedules